 1. Understand the Business Goals and History

-During a comprehensive kick-off meeting, review an extensive list of questionnaire designed to ensure that you understand the business background to the level that you need for a successful project.
-Ask questions about …
+During a comprehensive kick-off meeting, go through an extensive list of questions.
+Your questionnaire should be designed to ensure that you understand the business background to the level that you need for a successful project.

 - the external environment